-McIntire, a Jackson, was the representative for Maine's 1st congressional district from 1833 to 1835.
+McIntire was the representative for Maine’s 1st congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1827 to Mar 1835, McIntire missed 133 of 1,295 roll call votes, which is 10.3%.
 This is better than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.

 |Dec 1827-May 1828||160||13||8.1%||36th|